Protect the Emerald Coast Alliance

 1 Executive Summary

-Our research and analysis of documents relating to “Azland Recycling Permit Modification Issues” were run through AI software to determine the environmental concerns of a
+Our research and analysis of documents relating to “Azland Recycling Permit Modification Issues” were run through AI software to determine the environmental concerns of a landfill in Walton County, Florida, operated by Azland 1 LLC and later MVM Landfill LLC.

-The landfill, initially permitted as a recycling centerand Class 3 (construction debris) facility, has shifted to accept Class 1 (household) waste, raising significant environmental and economic concerns.
-Key issues include contamination of the aquifer supplying potable water to Freeport and South Walton, failure to build the promised recycling facility, rapid landfill expansion, and lack of transparency with local authorities and the public.
+The landfill, initially permitted in 2016 as the Azland Recycling Center and Class 3 (construction debris) facility, has received permits from FL DEP to accept Class 1 (household) waste, raising significant environmental and economic concerns.
+Key issues include risk of contamination of the aquifer, history of insufficient monitoring, “bait and switch” failure to build the promised recycling facility, rapid landfill expansion, and lack of transparency with local authorities and the public.
 The report identifies inconsistencies in timelines, permit processes, and contamination attribution, highlighting risks to water supplies, ecosystems, and the tourism-driven economy.
-Recommendations include increased oversight,
+Recommendations include increased oversight, public engagement, and halting expansion until risks are mitigated.

 2 Areas of Concern